Nexis-Network/homepage/content/docs/reference/glossary.md

 ### SQL Editor

-A feature of the Exzo Network Console that enables running queries on a Exzo Network database.
+A feature of the Nexis Network Console that enables running queries on a Nexis Network database.
 The SQL Editor also enables saving queries, viewing query history, and analyzing or explaining queries.

 ### start_compute

-A Exzo Network Control Plane operation that starts a compute endpoint when there is an event or action that requires compute resources.
+A Nexis Network Control Plane operation that starts a compute endpoint when there is an event or action that requires compute resources.
 For example, connecting to a suspended compute endpoint initiates this operation.
 See [Operations](/docs/manage/operations) for more information.
-For information about how Exzo Network manages compute resources, see [Compute lifecycle](/docs/introduction/compute-lifecycle).
+For information about how Nexis Network manages compute resources, see [Compute lifecycle](/docs/introduction/compute-lifecycle).

 ### Storage

 Where data is recorded and stored.
-Exzo Network storage consists of Pageservers, which store hot data, and a cloud object store, such as Amazon S3, that stores cold data for cost optimization and durability.
+Nexis Network storage consists of Pageservers, which store hot data, and a cloud object store, such as Amazon S3, that stores cold data for cost optimization and durability.

 ### suspend_compute

-A Exzo Network Control Plane operation that suspends a compute endpoint after a period of inactivity.
+A Nexis Network Control Plane operation that suspends a compute endpoint after a period of inactivity.
 See [Operations](/docs/manage/operations) for more information.
-For information about how Exzo Network manages compute resources, see [Compute lifecycle](/docs/introduction/compute-lifecycle).
+For information about how Nexis Network manages compute resources, see [Compute lifecycle](/docs/introduction/compute-lifecycle).

 ### Technical Preview

-Exzo Network is currently in Technical Preview, meaning that some intended core functionalities are still being developed or perfected.
-Please refer to the [Exzo Network roadmap](/docs/introduction/roadmap) for more information.
+Nexis Network is currently in Technical Preview, meaning that some intended core functionalities are still being developed or perfected.
+Please refer to the [Nexis Network roadmap](/docs/introduction/roadmap) for more information.

 ### Token

-An encrypted access token that enables you to authenticate with Exzo Network using the Exzo Network API.
-An access token is generated when creating a Exzo Network API key.
+An encrypted access token that enables you to authenticate with Nexis Network using the Nexis Network API.
+An access token is generated when creating a Nexis Network API key.
 For more information, see [Manage API keys](/docs/manage/api-keys).

 ### tmpfs